ionathanch/ionathanch.github.io/_posts/2021-11-24-inconsistencies.md

 If it's restricted to appear to the left of _no_ arrows (0 is an even number), it's a _strictly_ positive inductive type.
 Strict positivity is the usual condition imposed on all inductive types in Coq.
-If instead we allow positive inductive types in general, when combined with an impredicative universe (we'll use `Set` again), we can define another inconsistency corresponding to Russell's paradox.
+If instead we allow positive inductive types in general, when combined with an impredicative universe (we'll use `Set` again), we can define an inconsistency corresponding to Russell's paradox.

 ```
 {-# NO_POSITIVITY_CHECK #-}